vankeisb/react-tea-cup/doc/manual.md

 turn them into `Msg`s that you handle in `update`.
 Such events can be global keyboard or mouse events on the document, web socket messages, etc.

-In order to subscribe, you provide the `subscriptions` function :
+In order to subscribe, you need to implement the `subscriptions` function :

 ```typescript jsx
 function subscriptions(model: Model) : Sub<Msg> {